Lee-Janggun/CS579-Project/README.md

 ![Architecture](architecture.png)

 1. First, the input word is translated into phonems by looking up the CMU pronounciation dictionary, provided by NLTK.
 2. Second, the phonems are trasnalted into jaem and moems.
+Translation rules are provided in [`ipa.pl`](ipa.pl)
 3. Finally, the jaem and moems are combined into one.
-The tools for this combination are in [unicode.py](unicode.py), and is taken from [`hangulutils`](https://github.com/kaniblu/hangul-utils)
+The tools for this combination are in [`unicode.py`](unicode.py), and is taken from [`hangulutils`](https://github.com/kaniblu/hangul-utils)